On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Introduction

 \subsection{Paper Organization and Main Contributions}

 A thorough description of our setting is given in section \ref{sec:contandgraphBIP}.
 Algorithms for posterior sampling are presented in section \ref{sec:sampling}.
-Section \ref{sec:theory} contains our main theorems on continuum limits and uniform spectral gaps.
+Section \ref{sec:theory} contains our main theorems on continuum limits of graph posteriors and uniform spectral gaps.
 Finally, a computational study is conducted in section \ref{sec:Numerics}.
 All proofs and technical material are collected in an appendix.

-The two main theoretical contributions of this paper are Theorem \ref{th:interpolant} ---establishing statistical consistency of intrinsic graph methods generalized by means of interpolants--- and Theorem \ref{th:pcn} ---establishing the uniform spectral gap for graph-based pCN methods under the conditions required for the existence of a continuum limit.
+The two main theoretical contributions of this paper are Theorem \ref{th:interpolant} ---establishing statistical consistency of intrinsic graph methods generalized by means of interpolation maps--- and Theorem \ref{th:pcn} ---establishing the uniform spectral gap for graph-based pCN methods under the conditions required for the existence of a continuum limit.
 Both results require appropriate scalings of the graph connectivity with the number of inputs.
-An important contribution of this paper is the analysis of truncated graph-priors that retain only the portion of the spectra that provably approximates that of the ground-truth continuum.
+An important contribution of this paper is the analysis of truncated graph-priors that retain only the portion of the spectra of the graph Laplacian that provably approximates that of the ground-truth continuum.
+As it turns out, only a portion of the spectrum of the graph Laplacian contains relevant information about the underlying manifold $\M$, and thus one can disregard higher modes.
+See the discussion in section \ref{ssec:approxbounds} and Figure \ref{fig:Laplacian Spectrum} for an illustration of this. \nc

 From a numerical viewpoint, our experiments illustrate parameter choices that lead to successful graph-based inversion, highlight the need for a theoretical understanding of the spectrum of graph Laplacians and of regularity of functions on graphs, and show that the asymptotic consistency and scalability analysis set forth in this paper is of practical use outside the asymptotic regime.